youyanggu/covid19_projections/about.md

 * *Estimating testing targets*: Because our model keeps an estimate of the number of newly infected individuals each day, we can use this estimate to determine a how many tests each region should ideally perform each day.
 We base our estimates on Harvard Global Health Institute’s [study](https://globalepidemics.org/2020/05/07/hghi-projected-tests-needed-may15/) that assumes 10 contacts per infected individual.
 You can download our estimates [here](https://github.com/youyanggu/covid19_projections/tree/master/tests_target).

-* *Learning the reproduction number (R)*: One of the most important properties for any infectious disease is the [basic reproduction number](https://en.wikipedia.org/wiki/Basic_reproduction_number), known as R<sub>0</sub>.
-Rather than pre-setting this value based on assumptions, our model is able to learn the value that most closely matches the data.
-For Italy, the R<sub>0</sub> is found to be around 2-2.2, while for New York state, the R<sub>0</sub> is 3.4-3.8.
-This means that on average, an infected person in New York will infect 3.4 to 3.8 additional people.
-For most regions, the R<sub>0</sub> is found to be around 2, which matches [the WHO findings](https://www.who.int/docs/default-source/coronaviruse/who-china-joint-mission-on-covid-19-final-report.pdf).
-We are able to generate a plot of how the R value changes over time for all of our projections.
-To see our estimates of R values for every state and country, see our [Infections Tracker](/infections-tracker/) page.
+* *Learning the reproduction number (R)*: One of the most important properties for any infectious disease is the [basic reproduction number](https://en.wikipedia.org/wiki/Basic_reproduction_number), known as R. We are able learn the effective reproduction number over time and generate a plot of how the R value changes across all of our projections.
+Learn more about our R estimates [below](#effective-reproduction-number).

 * *Learning the infection fatality rate (IFR)*: Rather than rely on various non-consensus studies on the infection fatality rate (IFR), our model can also learn the best value for the IFR in each region.
 Learn more about our IFR estimates [below](#infection-fatality-rate-ifr).